 Is because inflammation is actually part of your healing process...

-Now, sometimes when you have what they call an 'Acute Injury,' you get a lot of swelling, and in that case there is some benefit to using ice, right after the injury to reduce the swelling
+Now, sometimes when you have what they call an 'Acute Injury,' you get a lot of swelling, and in that case there MAY be some benefit to using ice, right after the injury to reduce the swelling

 BUT, 'Acute Injuries' are almost always sudden, traumatic injuries, often involving some bruising or tearing – like a sprain or a strain.